How Much Doctors Spend on Homes

 - Poor credit scores.

 For conventional lenders, these traits are major red flags.
-This highlights the need for physician mortgage loans, which are far more flexible than traditional mortgage loans.
+This highlights the need for doctor home loans, which are far more flexible than traditional mortgage loans.

 Case in point, there is a major gap between the price of doctors’ homes and that of the average American.
 Based on our findings, doctors’ homes are roughly 40 to 60 percent more expensive than the median homebuyer’s.